-Julius immigrated to New York in December, 1899, on the ship Southwark from Antwerp.
-He was 21, single, and a laborer.
-He said he was coming to visit his cousin, Anna Gras.
+When he left Germany, Julius was 21, single, and a laborer.
+On his immigration papers he said he was coming to visit his cousin, Anna Gras.
 In the 1900 census he was a boarder in Brooklyn and worked as an iron smelter.
-His granddaughter, Kathy Donovan, thinks he was burned on the job and abandoned that profession.
+His granddaughter, Kathy Donovan, thinks he abandoned that profession after being burned on the job.
 He then turned to restaurant work and owned a saloon.

 Julius married Pauline Erschen in 1903, when they were both 25.
+(In 1901 they'd had an illegitimate son named Friedrick; see page 80.)
 Heddy was born in 1909, when Julius and Pauline were 30.
-They also had an illegitimate son named Friederick (see page 60.)